AIA-style billing G702/G703 Construction billing terms

 Front-Loading

 Allocating excessive contract value to early-stage work.
-Often scrutinized by reviewers.
+Front-loading may be scrutinized by reviewers because it can shift payment too far ahead of actual project progress.

 Net Change by Change Orders